Monitoring minerals and waste sites

 The fee for a site visit is £397 where the whole or part of the site is active, or £132 in any other case

 A maximum of 8 chargeable visits to active sites can be undertaken (additional visits can be conducted with no charge).
 The number of inspections for each site is discussed with the site operator at the beginning of the financial year and is based on factors including:

 - Number and complexity of conditions and issues requiring monitoring

 - Stage of development of the site.
-(More frequent inspections may be required during site reparation, installation of plant, soil stripping, restoration etc)
+(More frequent inspections may be required during site preparation, installation of plant, soil stripping, restoration etc.)